Yardize logo Yardize

 Frequently asked questions

-What type of property is located at 2/23 Densley Avenue?
+What type of dwelling is located at 2/23 Densley Avenue and how large is the land it occupies?

-How close is the property to major transport routes?
+How close is the property to the nearest park?